Anna Komnene

-Anna Komnene (Ἄννα Κομνηνή; 1 December 1083 – 1153), commonly Latinized as Anna Comnena, was a Byzantine princess and author of the Alexiad, an account of the reign of her father, the Byzantine emperor, Alexios I Komnenos.
-The Alexiad is the most important primary source of Byzantine history of the late 11th and early 12th centuries.
-Although she is best known as the author of the Alexiad, Anna played an important part in the politics of the time and attempted to depose her brother, John II Komnenos, as emperor and seize the throne herself.
+Anna Komnene (Ἄννα Κομνηνή; 1 December 1083 – 1153), commonly Latinized as Anna Comnena, was a Byzantine Greek historian.
+She is the author of the Alexiad, an account of the reign of her father, Byzantine emperor Alexios I Komnenos.
+Her work constitutes the most important primary source of Byzantine history of the late 11th and early 12th centuries, as well as of the early Crusades.
+Although she is best known as the author of the Alexiad, Anna played an important part in the politics of the time and attempted to depose her brother John II Komnenos as emperor in favour of her husband, Nikephoros Bryennios the Younger.

 At birth, Anna was betrothed to Constantine Doukas, and she grew up in his mother's household.
 She was well-educated in "Greek literature and history, philosophy, theology, mathematics, and medicine."
 Anna and Constantine were next in the line to throne until Anna's younger brother, John II Komnenos, became the heir in 1092.
 Constantine died around 1094, and Anna married Nikephoros Bryennios in 1097.
 The two had several children before Nikephoros' death around 1136.

-Following her father's death in 1118, Anna and her mother attempted to usurp John II Komnenos.
-Her husband refused to cooperate with them, and the usurpation failed.
-As a result, John exiled Anna to the Kecharitomene Monastery, where she spent the rest of her life.
-In confinement there, she wrote the Alexiad.
+It is commonly believed that, following her father's death in 1118, Anna and her mother attempted to usurp John II Komnenos.
+Supposedly her husband refused to cooperate with them, and the usurpation failed.
+As a result, John exiled Anna to the Kecharitomene Monastery, where she spent the rest of her life, and in her confinement there she wrote the Alexiad.
+However, there is no contemporary evidence of Anna's involvement in any assassination attempt.